 If you’re not a regular over at William Heath’s Ideal Government blog, this post is a good introduction to his general themes.
 In his overview of his preoccupations, this one stands out:

-- We haven’t yet seriously started on co-creation or participative public services where the systems delivered are formally designed successfully to meet a real need, and created, measured and improved with active input from those it’s intended to help
+- We haven’t cheap viagra in uk yet seriously started on co-creation or participative public services where the systems delivered are formally designed successfully to meet a real need, and created, measured and improved with active input from those it’s intended to help

 The possibilities (and often, the idealism) of open-source advocacy couched in these terms may offer us a clue to where the value of participation may really be acknowledged in the short term.
 At any point in the day, the most enraged person in the UK is probably the